-Members Primary Responsibilities # of Meetings in 2022 Lonny J. Carpenter (Chair) David K. Floyd James T. Hogan Laura S. Kaiser Fred P. Lampropoulos The Operating Committee's primary purpose is to work with the Company's management to establish operating targets for the business (subject to approval of the Board).
+Members Primary Responsibilities # of Meetings in 2023 Lonny J. Carpenter (Chair) David K. Floyd Laura S. Kaiser Fred P. Lampropoulos The Operating Committee's primary purpose is to work with the Company's management to establish operating targets for the business (subject to approval of the Board).
 Management reports to the Operating Committee on its progress to achieve the operating targets approved by the Board.
-The Operating Committee played a significant role in the development of our Foundations for Growth program and continues to provide oversight of that program.
-The Operating Committee also provides oversight of our enterprise risk management program and coordinates oversight of particular risk areas with the standing committees to whom those areas of risk are delegated.
+The Operating Committee played a significant role in the development and oversight of our Foundations for Growth program, as well as the development of our Continued Growth Initiatives program.
+The Operating Committee also provides oversight of our enterprise risk management program and coordinates oversight of particular risk areas with the other Board committees to which those areas of risk are delegated.
 10

-\ Mr. Hogan's membership on these committees will end when his current term as director expires at the Annual Meeting.
+\ Mr. Anderson's membership on these committees will end when his current term as director expires at the Annual Meeting.